ashwinkumar12345/ethereum-intro/README.md

 <a name="history"></a>
 > ## History
-- Oct 31st, 2008 Bitcoin Whitepaper
+Oct 31st, 2008 Bitcoin Whitepaper
 "Bitcoin: A Peer-to-Peer Electronic Cash System" (https://bitcoin.org/bitcoin.pdf)

-- Dec, 2013 Ethereum Whitepaper
+Dec, 2013 Ethereum Whitepaper
 "Ethereum: The Ultimate Smart Contract and Decentralized Application Platform" (http://web.archive.org/web/20131228111141/http://vbuterin.com/ethereum.html)

 <a name="whatsethereum"></a>
 > ## What's Ethereum?

-- Network of nodes (computers)
+- Network of nodes (computers):

 ![intro-1](https://user-images.githubusercontent.com/4720428/50610712-cf6ed880-0e88-11e9-9344-03a3f4aaa84f.png)

-- Used to transfer money and store data
-- Anyone can download an Ethereum client and run a node
-- Each node has a complete copy of the blockchain
+It's used to transfer money and store data.
+Anyone can download an Ethereum client and run a node.
+Each node has a complete copy of the blockchain.

 <a name="interfacing"></a>
 > ## Interfacing with Ethereum

-- For Developers: web3.js
+For Developers: web3.js
-- For Consumers: Metamask (chrome extension) or Mist Browser
+For Consumers: Metamask (chrome extension) or Mist Browser

 ![intro-2](https://user-images.githubusercontent.com/4720428/50611167-4f497280-0e8a-11e9-8180-dac65c2a1bdf.png)

 <a name="metamasksetup"></a>
 > ## Metamask Setup

-- Go to Chrome Webstore and install the Metmask plugin
+- Go to Chrome Webstore and install the Metmask plugin.
-- Create a username and password
+- Create a username and password.
-- Copy your 12-word mnemonic
+- Copy your 12-word mnemonic.

 <a name="ethereumnet"></a>
-> ## Ethereum Networks
+> ## Ethereum networks

-- Main (productions apps and where ether has value)
+Main (productions apps and where ether has value) Ropsten
-- Ropsten
-- Kovan
+Kovan
-- Rinkeby
+Rinkeby
-- localhost
+localhost
-- Custom RPC
+Custom RPC

 <a name="ethereumacc"></a>
 > ## Ethereum Accounts

-- Your account consists of your account address, your public key, and your private key
-- Account address is similar to your email address
+Your account consists of your account address, your public key, and your private key.
+Account address is similar to your email address.

-- Public and private keys together form your password
-- These are hex numbers, once converted to base10 => 8 x 10^79 (incomprehensibly large, cannot be guessed)
+Public and private keys together form your password.
+These are hex numbers, once converted to base10 => 8 x 10^79 (incomprehensibly large, cannot be guessed)

 ![intro-3](https://user-images.githubusercontent.com/4720428/50611521-9e43d780-0e8b-11e9-8280-74d39ab688d2.png)

 <a name="freeether"></a>
-> ## Getting 'Free' Ether on Rinkeby
+> ## Getting 'Free' ether on rinkeby

-- Go to faucet.rinkeby.io and follow the steps
-- Ether has real value only on the main network
-- Receiving ether takes a certain amount of time (around 15 to 20 seconds)
+Go to faucet.rinkeby.io and follow the steps.
+Ether has real value only on the main network.
+Receiving ether takes a certain amount of time (around 15 to 20 seconds)

 <a name="trans-object"></a>
 > ## Transaction Objects

-- Your account address is sent to a backend node.js server
-- The server uses web3.js to create a transaction object
-- The transaction object consists of:
+Your account address is sent to a backend node.js server.
+The server uses web3.js to create a transaction object The transaction object consists of:

  - nonce
  - to
  - value
  - gasprice
  - gasLimit (startGas)
  - v
  - r
  - s

 <a name="delay"></a>
-> ## Reason for the 15 sec delay for Transaction to Complete
+> ## Reason for the 15 sec delay for transaction to complete

-- The transaction object is sent to one node on the Ethereum N/W
-- The node combines all transactions received at the same time into a list
-- The node then runs some 'validation logic' (mining) which causes the delay
-- Result needs to be propagated across all nodes
+The transaction object is sent to one node on the Ethereum network.
+The node combines all transactions received at the same time into a list.
+The node then runs some 'validation logic' (mining) which causes the delay as the result needs to be propagated across all the nodes.

 <a name="block"></a>
 > ## Block

-- Data is represented by a Hash
-- Hash is a digital fingerprint of the data
-- It's calculated by the proof-of-work algorithm
+Data is represented by a Hash.
+Hash is a digital fingerprint of the data.
+It's calculated by the proof-of-work algorithm.

-- Block consists of:
+Block consists of:

   - Block Number
   - Nonce
   - Data